OutSystems/cloud-connector/README.md

       R:8081:192.168.0.3:8393

 In this example, you create a tunnel to the endpoint `192.168.0.3:8393`, a REST API service running on IP address `192.168.0.3`.
 The endpoint is available to consume by apps running in the connected stage at `secure-gateway:8081`.

+> :bulb: If you want to run `outsystemscc` on Azure Container Instances, the command to create a new container with the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) for this example would be:
+>
+> ```bash
+> az container create \
+>   -g [ResourceGroupName] \
+>   --name [ContainerName] \
+>   --image ghcr.io/outsystems/outsystemscc \
+>   --command-line 'outsystemscc --header "token: N2YwMDIxZTEtNGUzNS1jNzgzLTRkYjAtYjE2YzRkZGVmNjcy" https://customername.outsystems.app/sq_f5696918-3a8c-4da8-8079-ef768d5479fd R:8081:192.168.0.3:8393'
+> ```
+> Make sure the Resource Group has outbound access to the internet and network access to the endpoint(s).
+This may involve configuring your Virtual Network (VNet), Subnets, and Network Security Groups (NSGs) to allow the necessary traffic.
+You can use tools like Azure Network Watcher to verify connectivity.

 You can create a tunnel to connect multiple endpoints to the same Private Gateway.
 To do this, run multiple instances of `outsystemscc` or pass in multiple remotes (`R:<local-port>:<remote-host>:<remote-port>`) to the same instance.
 In the latter case, for example: